 [08:21] [Amy posted a photo of a male model and said it was her father, Douglass Lewis MacLeod]

 Jenny: Yes.
 Yes.
 And it was the way that it was written was like if Amy had forgotten who she was and started typing.
 And when I called, you know, I called him out on it, obviously.
 I’m like, well, you know, what do you mean?
-He goes, well, I met my daughter, you know, you know, blah, blah, blah.
+He goes, well, I meant my daughter, you know, you know, blah, blah, blah.
 And she tells me everything.
 And she, you know, sends me clips to listen to.
 And I just found that really odd.
 I mean, first of all, you know, we all we all can flip up sometimes.
 And when you’re typing and make errors, you know, typos, but it was too big of a it couldn’t have been a typo the way that it was written, because it was written as if he was speaking of himself.
 And when you call that on it, that he immediately well, she did corrected it to be, you know, my daughter Amy.
 And the picture that he that they had on this Douglas page that was her supposed father, you would look at it and you could tell that it was one of those that you could go like out on like Google images and find

 Tony: Yeah, yeah.